lemiskutswa/QuickBill-Invoice/README.md

     npm run dev

+Before you start working on the project ensure you create a git branch and name it your own name.
+Work on the git branch and create a pull request which will be reviewed and merged later on.
 Click the local host link to view the app in your browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.